Category:

 Best Features

-• AI Playbooks: Turn your gold-standard templates into rules that flag off-policy clauses and suggest company-approved wording.
-This allows reviewers to cut redlining time by 50-75%.
+• AI Playbooks: Turn your gold-standard templates into enforceable rules that flag off-policy clauses and suggest approved wording.
+This helps reviewers save 15+ hours per week on redlining and $40K in outside-counsel costs.

 • AI contract repository: Store every signed document in a searchable hub; the system auto-extracts 15+ data points like dates, values, and obligations, and sets reminders for renewals or expirations.

-• Workflow templates and integrations: Route approvals and sign-offs using pre-built workflows, and sync with Salesforce, HubSpot, and other CRMs to keep contract data connected across departments.
+• Workflow templates and integrations: c Route approvals and sign-offs through pre-built workflows and automatically keep contract data aligned across Salesforce, HubSpot, and other CRMs, reducing manual re-entry errors and simplifying audit preparation.

-• Security and privacy: Aline is SOC II certified, encrypts data in transit and at rest, and doesn’t train its models on your documents to keep your information private and protected.
+Security and privacy: Aline is SOC II certified, encrypts data in transit and at rest, supports SSO, and never trains its models on customer documents.
+These controls reduce repeated security reviews and audit overhead, helping legal and security teams avoid $25K–$75K in annual compliance and risk-mitigation costs.

 Pros